iaiw3br/iaiw3br/README.md

 ### Hello Everyone 👋.
-I am Artem Ivanov, a Software developer.
+I am Artem Ivanov, a Backend developer.

 I am in the Software industry for 2+ years.
 I majorly write on Golang and Nodejs.